 The Parliamentary Joint Committee on Human Rights was established in 2012.
 Its main function is to examine all bills and legislative instruments for compatibility with human rights, and to report to both Houses of Parliament on its findings (see the Human Rights (Parliamentary Scrutiny) Act 2011).

-The resolution of appointment governing the committee's operation is available here.
+The resolution of appointment governing the committee's operation, as agreed to by both Houses in the same terms, is available here.

 PJCHR mailing list